 The Little Fighters Cancer Trust (LFCT) is a Childhood Cancer Support Organisation that strives to relieve some of the heartache and difficulties faced by childhood cancer-affected families.
 We do this by providing practical & emotional support to children with cancer and their families, while working to raise public awareness of Early Warning Signs of Childhood Cancer throughout South Africa.

 The support that LFCT provides is holistic, as we understand that when a child has cancer the whole family is affected.
 We treat each child with cancer and their family members as individuals; understanding and respecting the uniqueness of each situation.

 The services LFCT offers are divided into 3 focus areas.

 - Bags of Hope

 - Christmas ELF project

-LFCT prioritises providing groceries to individual families affected by childhood cancer in the form of family care packages.
+LFCT also provides groceries to individual families affected by childhood cancer in the form of monthly Family Care Packages.

 The Little Fighters Cancer Trust advocates CHILDHOOD CANCER AWARENESS via

 - Distributing Gold Awareness Ribbons & Early Warning Signs of Childhood Cancer cards and A1 laminated posters

 - Various campaigns including our September Awareness Campaign